The Economic Role of State

 The long human experience has witnessed the fact that an unbridled freedom of private enterprise leads to certain tendencies that inimical to the fair play of market forces.
 Perfect competition is only an ideal situation.
-Due to existence of externalities and increasing returns to scales, there are possibilities for monopolies and cartels to emerge.
-Such tendencies result into exploitation of the low income groups, concentration of resources in a few hands and ultimately into socio-political disorders.
+Due to the existence of externalities and increasing returns to scales, there are possibilities for monopolies and cartels to emerge.
+Such tendencies result into the exploitation of the low-income groups, the concentration of resources in a few hands and ultimately into socio-political disorders.
 The state has therefore to check such tendencies, to regulate the markets and to ensure a situation nearer to perfect competition.
-This function is recognized even by the proponents of the laissez faire doctrine.
+This function is recognized even by the proponents of the laissez-faire doctrine.

 The responsibility of an Islamic state ate more enhanced in this context.
-It is obliged to check the quality of goods supplied to the market and to abandon the mal-practice that inhibit competitive markets like hoarding, black marketing, creation of artificial scarcities and price hikes, adulteration, smuggling etc. In addition, to that the state has to abandon strictly the practices of gambling and speculation, interest based transactions, prostitution, the sale of narcotics and other goods prohibited in Shariah.
+It is obliged to check the quality of goods supplied to the market and to abandon the malpractice that inhibits competitive markets like hoarding, black marketing, a creation of artificial scarcities and price hikes, adulteration, smuggling etc. In addition, to that, the state has to abandon strictly the practices of gambling and speculation, interest based transactions, prostitution, the sale of narcotics and other goods prohibited in Shariah.
 However, direct interference in the price mechanism is not desirable.
 There used to be a well-developed institution of Ombudsman (Hisbah) in the early Islamic States that was entrusted with the duty of looking after the routine affairs of the market mechanism.
-It is similar in the nature to the institution of magistracy and can easily adopted to ensure the smooth running of the markets effectively and it should work under the supervision of the judiciary.
+It is similar in nature to the institution of magistracy and can easily adopt to ensure the smooth running of the markets effectively and it should work under the supervision of the judiciary.

 The Allocation Role: